The median asking rent across 19 Oklahoma City zip codes is $1,156/month, down 1.5% from a year ago.

 | 4 Bedroom | $2,250/mo |

-Fair Market Rents are published annually by HUD for the Oklahoma City metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Oklahoma City metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Oklahoma City metro area is $1,510/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Oklahoma City metro is $1,510/month.
+Asking rents come in about 23% below the federal benchmark, which can make Section 8 properties competitive here.

 OKC is one of the most landlord-friendly markets in the country.
-Oklahoma's regulations are minimal, the eviction process is straightforward, and entry points are very affordable.
-Energy is still a major driver (Devon Energy, Continental Resources), but healthcare (OU Health, Integris) and Tinker Air Force Base provide demand that isn't tied to oil prices.
+Oklahoma's regulations are minimal, the eviction process is straightforward, and entry points are affordable.
+Energy is still a major driver (Devon Energy, Continental Resources).
+Healthcare (OU Health, Integris) and Tinker Air Force Base provide demand that isn't tied to oil prices.
 Midtown, Paseo, and the Plaza District are premium areas that have seen real revitalization.
-Moore, Midwest City, and the south side are more affordable.
-The economy does have some exposure to energy cycles, which can affect the market during downturns.
-But overall, OKC offers solid rent-to-price ratios in a regulatory environment that makes being a landlord about as easy as it gets anywhere.
+Moore, Midwest City, and the south side are cheaper.
+Some exposure to energy cycles, which can affect the market during downturns.
+Overall, solid rent-to-price ratios in a regulatory environment that makes being a landlord as easy as it gets.